-Australia-based real estate investment trust GPT Group has acquired a portfolio from Ascot Capital, comprising 23 logistics assets and one office asset for A$681.7 million.
+Australia-based real estate company GPT Group has acquired a portfolio from Ascot Capital, comprising 23 logistics assets and one office asset for A$681.7 million.

 The 23 logistics assets acquired, totalling 161,700 square metres (sqm) of gross lettable area, are located across Australia, and are fully leased with a weighted average lease expiry (WALE) at 30 September 2021 of 9.8 years.